splunk/observability-workshop/docs/module1/signalflow.md

 # SignalFlow

-Let's take a look at SignalFlow - the analytics language of SignalFx that can be used to setup monitoring as code.
+Let's take a look at **SignalFlow** - the analytics language of SignalFx that can be used to setup monitoring as code.

-Click on View SignalFlow
+Click on **View SignalFlow**.

 ![SignalFlow](../images/module1/M1-l1-29.png)

-You will see the SignalFlow code that composes the chart we were working on.
+You will see the **SignalFlow** code that composes the chart we were working on.

 ![Code](../images/module1/M1-l1-30.png){: .zoom}